sabi-shamshidin/Assignment_1/README.md

 ## Title

 You are now in my repository, which is dedicated to the first assignment in the python course.
+The assignment was to write a Python code which
+* Pulls the data from coingecko.com
+* Filters out top N cryptocurrencies by market capitalization

 The work was done by a second year student from SE-2008 group - Shamshidin Sabina.

 ## Installation